-The Hyundai Kona Electric, which is a hero in its own right for making long-range electric vehicles affordable, could become a thing of the past when the next-gen Hyundai electric cars under the ‘Ioniq’ sub-brand begin emerging in early 2021.
-Discontinuation of the older Hyundai Ioniq electric is inevitable as the far superior Ioniq 6 would come in time as its direct successor, but what’s the future of the more recent Hyundai Kona Electric?
+Could the Hyundai Kona EV, which is a hero in its own right for making long-range electric vehicles affordable, become a thing of the past with the next-gen Hyundai electric cars under the ‘Ioniq’ sub-brand beginning to emerge?
+Discontinuation of the older Hyundai Ioniq electric is inevitable as the far superior Ioniq 6 would come as its direct successor, but what’s the future of the more recent Hyundai Kona Electric?

-Probed on the possible axing of the Kona EV in the face of advanced electric cars, Lorenz Glaab, Vice President, Hyundai Motor Group, told autocar.co.uk that discontinuation is one possibility.
+In overseas markets, Hyundai doesn’t plan to discontinue the Kona EV, and this year it began the rollout of a facelifted version with sharper exterior and new interior features.
+Probed on the possible axing of the Kona EV in the face of advanced electric cars, Lorenz Glaab, Vice President, Hyundai Motor Group, told autocar.co.uk last year that discontinuation is one possibility.
 However, he indicated that it could happen in the distant future, adding that the company’s first electric SUV will remain on sale even after the Hyundai Ioniq 5 arrives on the market.

 The Hyundai Motor Group launched the Kona Electric (Hyundai Kauai Electric/Hyundai Kona EV/Hyundai Encino EV) in March 2018.
 By 30 June 2020, cumulative sales reached 1,03,719 units.
-While not a very high volume model for the company, with countries beginning to adopt EVs around the world thanks to incentives, the potential in the short-term is huge.
-For instance Hyundai began manufacturing the Kona Electric in Czech Republic this year to meet the growing demand.
-It is one of the best-selling electric crossover-SUVs in the continent and the plan is to make around 35,000 Kona electrics there in the first year.
+While not a very high volume model for the company, with countries beginning to adopt EVs worldwide thanks to incentives, the potential in the short-term is huge.
+For instance, Hyundai began manufacturing the Kona Electric in the Czech Republic in 2020 to meet the growing demand.
+It is one of the best-selling electric crossover SUVs on the continent.
+Last year, the Kona EV was the fourth best-selling EV in Europe, with sales of about 48,000 cars, and has held on to to the Top 5 position in the first months of 2021.

-The Hyundai Ioniq 5 and other future Hyundai Ioniq EVs going on sale from 2021 will sit on the e-GMP platform, pack the newest advancements in powertrain, connectivity and driving assistance technologies.
+Like the Hyundai Ioniq 5, the future Hyundai Ioniq EVs will sit on the E-GMP platform and pack the newest advancements in powertrain, connectivity, and driving assistance technologies.
 They will also be experimental in some ways, like outlandish designs and new-age battery systems, for instance.
-So, the higher costs could make them unfeasible in many markets, especially emerging countries like India.
 While there are many reasons to keep less sophisticated EVs like the Kona Electric on sale, lower price is the most compelling.

-The potential for the Hyundai Kona Electric may increase in the coming years instead.
+The potential for the Hyundai Kona Electric may increase in the coming years instead as electrification of the B-Segment is inevitable.
 As the EV infrastructure expands and battery price reduces, these vehicles become very accessible suiting budget-constrained private customers and the fleet buyers.